-A guide to GPS and route plotting for cyclists
+Guide to GPS and route plotting for cyclists

-Many of us are familiar with in car Sat Nav devices for guiding us from A to B and the idea of some-thing similar for our cycle adventures can be very appealing.
+Many of us are familiar with in car sat nav devices for guiding us from A to B and the idea of something similar for our cycle adventures can be very appealing.
 Instead of stopping at every road junction to check which way to go, we can enjoy the ride with glances at the GPS keeping us on route.

-Phone apps can also provide an alternative to a GPS.
+Phone apps can provide an alternative to a GPS.
 There are many great apps available that will plot routes and give you audible instructions without the need to purchase another device.
 An advantage of a GPS is it is likely to be more rugged with a longer battery life and can be much easier to read outside.

 Plotting your route

-For this reason, relying on your smartphone or GPS to plot a route in the same way you use a car SatNav may result in routes that are not suitable.
+For this reason, relying on your smartphone or GPS to plot a route in the same way you use a car sat nav may result in routes that are not suitable.
 Planning in advance on a computer or smartphone can achieve a more enjoyable journey.

 The easy way to plot a route

-If you plan to follow a popular route or trail, check if someone else has created the route.
-When planning to cycle the Tour De Manche route through Brittany, a quick google for ‘GPS route of tour de manche’ led me to the official page with downloadable files ready to copy onto my GPS.
-The route is excellent by the way and highly recommended.
+If you plan to follow a popular route or trail, check if someone else has already created the route.
+When planning to cycle the Tour De Manche route through Brittany, a quick internet search for ‘GPS route of tour de manche’ led me to the official page with downloadable files ready to copy onto my GPS.
+These files usually take the form of a GPX file.

-What to do with a route.GPX file
+What to do with a GPX file

-With older GPS devices, you need to connect the device to your computer using a USB cable and your GPS will appear as a USB memory drive.
-The route file needs to be copied to the correct place, for example Garmin devices need the file to be copied into the ‘New Files’ folder.
+With older GPS devices, you’ll need to connect it to your computer using a USB cable.
+The route file then needs to be copied to the correct place; for example, Garmin devices need the file to be copied into the ‘New Files’ folder.

 Apps for route plotting

 Komoot’s mapping will display both gradient and surface information to help find the best route.
-You can also search on points of interest including accommodation, campsites and eating places along your route.
+You can also search on points of interest, including accommodation, campsites and eating places along your route.

 When looking for off-road routes, discovering new places or just out for a walk I love perusing Ordnance Survey maps.
-Via the App or online browser, ViewRanger will give you access to many different maps.
-Having access to O/S 1:25,000 mapping purchased in segments is great for off road route planning and routes will sync between online and phone app.
+Via the app or online browser, Outdooractive will give you access to many different maps.
+Having access to O/S 1:25,000 mapping purchased in segments is great for off-road route planning, and routes will sync between online and phone app.

 Within the Strava Route Builder you can turn on the ‘Global Heatmap’ to see which routes are most popular with other cyclists.
 When visiting new places, this is a quick way to find popular routes.
 Any saved routes can be downloaded to your GPS, or again with many modern GPS devices, the route will transfer across automatically.